 Blake and I did exactly that today having reached the visitor centre and entrance for 9am.
 Including lunch and dinner breaks, we honestly arrived back to our hotel at 21:00.
 We put in a solid eight hours trekking racking up no more than 15 kilometres for the day in nearly 30 degree heat.
 Not for the faint-hearted but still, enough people were out and about but granted, most will have left between 4 and 5 as we saw next to nobody at 6pm when we walked out of the official visitor centre ready to enjoy some supper.

-So as you'll have seen above and as you'll see below, the visual wonders just keep on coming.
+So as you have seen throughout and as you’ll see below, the visual wonders just keep on coming.
 Really look hard at this next image as it should blow your mind of the work that went into this and then think, this is just one part of acres upon acres of land and rock that have been carved so intricately and well preserved for 2000 years ago!

 Petra by night